-Lotte Koume: The Most Famous Ume Candy in Japan
+Lotte Koume: Japan’s Most Famous Ume Plum Candy

-In fact, a variety of Ume plum candies can be found at supermarkets and convenience stores in Japan, among which if someone asks me what Ume candy is best known, I will answer it is Lotte Koume Candy.
+In my country, you can see various Ume candies sold at supermarkets and convenience stores, among which, if someone asks me what is most famous, I will answer it is Lotte Koume Candy.

 Lotte Koume Candy

-The Koume Candy is a hard plum candy released by Lotte in 1974 and now it’s become one of the most loved Ume flavored treats in Japan.
+The Koume Candy is an Ume plum-flavored hard candy released by Lotte in 1974.
+It’s now become one of Japan’s most loved Ume treats.

-The product actually consists of 2 different types of Ume candy; most are small in size with a three-layer structure, and only two are large-sized.
+The product consists of 2 different types (flavors) of Ume candy; most are small with a three-layer structure, and only two are large-sized.

-Although the smaller Koume candy itself is sweet, it is coated with salty-sour Ume powder and even has a somewhat acidic Umeboshi paste filling.
+Although the small Koume candy is, as a whole, sweet, it is coated with salty-sour Ume powder and even has a filling of Umeboshi paste.

-The larger Koume candy is sweeter than the small size one but it is also filled with somewhat sour Umeboshi paste.
+The large one is sweeter than the small one, but it also has a filling of tard Umeboshi paste.

 Lastly, based on the information on the official site, let’s see the specific ingredients and nutrition facts of the two types of Koume Candy.